 Chemistry is the central science which examines, describes and explains interactions between matter and energy.
 Chemical principles lie behind the physical environment in which we live, and some understanding of chemistry is essential preparation for studies in the life sciences.
-The study of chemistry thus serves two roles - preparation for courses in other sciences as well as preparation for a career or higher academic studies, especially chemical engineering, medicine, biomedicine and the life sciences.
+The study of chemistry thus serves two roles - preparation for courses in other sciences as well as preparation for a career or higher academic studies, especially medicine, dentistry, pharmacy and pharmaceutical sciences, nanoscience, nursing, food science and technology.